tableau/tableau-postman/CONTRIBUTING.md

-# Contributing to the Postman Respository
+# Contributing to the Postman Collection

 This collection is open source and we welcome your contributions!